finkmoritz/flutter-amplify-demo/README.md

 ### Initialize Amplify

-- Run `amplify configure` and enter your access key.
+- Run `amplify configure` and enter your access key
+- Set the Android minSdkVersion to 21 in your [app/build.gradle](android/app/build.gradle) file
-- Set the iOS deployment target to 13.0 in the Podfile and add:
+- Set the iOS deployment target to 13.0 in the [Podfile](ios/Podfile) and add:
   `target.build_configurations.each do |config|
   config.build_settings.delete 'IPHONEOS_DEPLOYMENT_TARGET'
   end`